MicrosoftDocs/fabric-docs/docs/onelake/onelake-disaster-recovery.md

 ## Soft delete for OneLake files

 OneLake soft delete protects individual files from accidental deletion by retaining files for a default retention period before it's permanently deleted.
-The current default is 28 days but starting May 2024 we are transitioning to a 7 day default retention period, so new workspaces will have this updated period.
+The current default is 28 days but starting May 2024 we are transitioning to a 7-day default retention period, so new workspaces will have this updated period.
 All soft-deleted data is billed at the same rate as active data.

 You can restore files and folders using Blob REST APIs, Azure Storage SDKs, and the PowerShell Az.Storage module.
 Learn how to list and undelete files using these [PowerShell instructions](/azure/storage/blobs/soft-delete-blob-manage#restore-soft-deleted-blobs-and-directories-by-using-powershell) and how to connect to [OneLake with PowerShell](../onelake/onelake-powershell.md#connect-to-onelake-with-azure-powershell).